SteffeyDev/lwasp/README.md

 4. Open a command prompt (terminal) on the image and run the following commands:
   * `cd ~/Desktop/deploy`
   * `./setup`
+5. If you are not logged in as root, you will have to put in the password for the current user when prompted.
-5. Check what you want to score, and then follow the prompts to install LWASP on the image.
+6. Check what you want to score, and then follow the prompts to install LWASP on the image.

 You can see a step-by-step guide in [the Tutorial](/Tutorial.pdf).